 The health district says the disease is widespread throughout the county and has spread to most cities as shown by the following table:

-The Snohomish County case count as of May 26th shows signs of flattening, but new cases are diagnosed every day.
+The Snohomish County rolling case count as of May 30th shows case counts are dropping, but new cases are diagnosed every day.
 Image courtesy of Snohomish County Health District.

 The Department of Health has established a call center to answer the public’s questions.
 If you have questions about what is happening in Washington state please call 1-800-525-0127 and press #.

 January 24, 2020, Washington State Department of Health press release.